R3Conclave/conclave-core-sdk/docs/docs/security.md

 security mechanisms and leak data out of the enclave - not via normal means (which the CPU doesn't allow) but by affecting the timing of subsequent operations, which can then be measured.

-You can prevent Micro-architectural side-channel attacks at a layer lower than the architecture of your application.
+You can prevent micro-architectural side-channel attacks at a layer lower than the architecture of your application.
 These methods often require reducing the performance of either the enclave or the host system.
 So, it's worth always planning for a large buffer of unused per-host performance.